google/starlark-go/doc/spec.md

 <b>Implementation note:</b>
 Floating-point numbers are an optional feature.
-The Go implementation of the Starlark REPL requires the `-fp` flag to enable support for floating-point literals, the `float` built-in function, and the real division operator `/`.
+The Go implementation of Starlark requires the `-float` flag to enable support for floating-point literals, the `float` built-in function, and the real division operator `/`.
 The Java implementation does not yet support floating-point numbers.